bob-aila/bob-aila/README.md

 🌱 Learning and coding every day to stay sharp!

-👯 Open to collaborations and interesting projects.
+👯 Open to projects,collaborations and work(remote and on site)projects.

-💬 Ask me about web development and data analysis.
+💬 Ask me about Front End development and data analytics.

 📫 Reach me at bobphilip93@gmail.com.

-⚡ Fun fact: I'm a problem-solving enthusiast!
+⚡ Fun fact: Sometime I do think time is just an illusion sold by watch manufacturers.